Talcum Powder Composition in Cosmetics

 FDA Asbestos Fibers in Cosmetics Survey

-The FDA conducted a survey with products created by cosmetic talc suppliers from September 28, 2009, to September 27, 2010.
-The FDA contract laboratory reached out to suppliers that were identified in the 2008 edition of the International Cosmetic Dictionary and Handbook.
+The FDA conducted a survey of products created by cosmetic talc suppliers from September 28, 2009, to September 27, 2010.
+The FDA contract laboratory contacted suppliers identified in the 2008 edition of the International Cosmetic Dictionary and Handbook.
 Two other suppliers were identified by using an online search engine.
 Only four out of the nine suppliers found complied with the survey request.

 • blush